 I think I’ve given you all the information you need when painting over wallpaper.
 Don’t let this blog put you off too much.
 I know it isn’t perfect, but I have done it many times as a decorator to save my clients money.

 The best bit of advice I can give is use Zinsser Wallpaper Cover-Up before painting with your emulsion.
-Available online.
+Available online by clicking here.

 Painting Over Wallpaper – by Mike Cupit